swaragjatla7/Fontchanger/README.md

 = Adding Theme Support =

-Styleguide allows any theme to add support through the `add_theme_support` command.
+Fontchanger allows any theme to add support through the `add_theme_support` command.
 For examples check out the theme-styles directory.

 I have added an example of a basic implementation below.
 This code would be placed in your themes functions.php